BEST TRICEPS PUSHDOWN VARIATION

 When you’re trying to build big triceps, the pushdown grip you choose matters.

-There are many variations of the triceps pushdown exercise that use a straight bar or differently shaped specialty handles for cable machines designed to isolate triceps, like the EZ Curl bar, the V-Bar and the triceps rope attachment.
+There are many variations of the tricep pushdown exercise that use a straight bar or a selection of grip attachments for cable machines designed to isolate triceps, like the EZ Curl bar, the V-Bar and the triceps rope attachment (for a rope pushdown).

-They are all attempting to accomplish the same job: make the exercise more comfortable by aligning the grip with the natural position of the arms during extension.
+They are all attempting to accomplish the same job: make this isolation movement more comfortable by aligning the grip with the natural correct position of the arms during extension.

 With all these equipment options and different grips available, which pushdown variation is better for building up that big muscle that contributes to more than half of total upper arm size?